PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 ### Description

 This is the ability to register in the app with an organization.
-Once the user is successfully registered as a member of an organization they are then able to interact with, app events and other content related to the organization.
+Once the user is successfully registered as a member of an organization, they are then able to interact with app events and other content related to the organization.

 ### Front End